Skip to content

 3. Business value: Has actual business value to validate real scenarios.

-4. Team familiarity: The development team is familiar with the module's business logic.
+4. Team familiarity: The development team is familiar with the business logic of the module.

 txt